top of page

 -Practice and promote self-love and healing

 Once these have been tackled (far from mastered), I can expand the list.
 As I evolve, my needs evolve.
 I hope to get to a place where I feel stronger overall- physically and mentally and to be more appreciative and productive.
-I defeated my job's blockade, but now I also have to defeat my own blockade.
+Sometimes you have to defeat your own blockade.
 Cue Miley, I need her wrecking ball.
 I'm getting out of my own way.
 All in all, I don’t really have any other choice but to keep going and figuring it out because life is very demanding!
 Gotta make that money, gotta be a loving partner, a pet mom, a daughter, a housemate, a student (I graduated, but college and school is a whole other ballpark/experience), a real parent (I’m not, don’t know if I will be- this is the biggest ballpark of all, one I can’t truly speak on), a sibling, and so many other roles that one may take on.
 It is really challenging to give little pieces of yourself to different aspects of your life and still be expected/able to give attention and care to yourself wholeheartedly.
 But you (and I) have to, as it is most important.

 Since taking a step towards change, I immediately felt a weight lifted and a comforting sense of hope/opportunity wash over me.
 I am going to continue to soak up this newfound ambition and desire for self-improvement.
 I just want to feel better.
 I have always been extremely self-aware, but self-awareness does not equate to self-assurance.